wzulfikar/lifelog/programming/README.md

 function coalesce(){
 	$numArgs = func_num_args();
 	if($numArgs < 2)
-		die('insufficient args, should be at least 2 instead of 1');
+		throw new \Exception('insufficient args, should be at least 2 instead of 1');

 	if( $numArgs < 3)
 		return func_get_args()[0] ? func_get_args()[1] : null;